When to Seek Professional Help for AI Anxiety

 | Mild physical tension when thinking about AI changes | Panic attacks, chest tightness, nausea, or chronic headaches linked to AI worry |

 The key question isn't "Is my worry justified?" — it's "Is my worry proportional and manageable?"
-Justified worries can still become clinical problems when they take over your life.
+Justified worries can still become clinical problems when they take over your life — whether the trigger is anxiety about AI making decisions about your future, moral distress about AI's societal impact, creative identity, or job security.

 12 Signs Your AI Anxiety Needs Professional Attention